Anusha-Mulabagula/bankingsystemtestnagarro/README.md

   -statement table where all the fields required for bankstatement are retrieved.

 Installation & Execution
-1)One needs to deploy the code in the server choosen and then ensure the server is up and runing with no errors 2)On the browser hit url:  http://localhost:8080/nagarro/login

-Then a login page is displayed .Enter the Username either with "admin" or "user" case ignored -Once the credentials are validated you can view a home page where details are to be entered

--Based on the above criteria mentioned on the Account ID only and for the above fields values aneeds to be entered and click on submit to view the bankstatement.
+1)One needs to deploy the code in the server choosen and then ensure the server is up and runing with no errors 2)On the browser hit url:  http://localhost:8080/nagarro/login 3)Then a login page is displayed .Enter the Username either with "admin" or "user" case ignored 4)Once the credentials are validated you can view a home page where details are to be entered 5)Based on the above criteria mentioned on the Account ID only and for the above fields values aneeds to be entered and click on submit to view the bankstatement.

--Each user can login once only after logout
+ 6)Each user can login once only after logout

 Scope for development in Future